Kansas legislators seek investigation into former detective

 BELLE PLAINE, Kan.
 (AP) — A coalition of Kansas lawmakers, religious leaders and racial justice advocates called Thursday for an investigation into a retired white police detective accused of preying on Black women for sex over decades and framing for murder the son of one of them.

-A letter signed by 27 state lawmakers from both parties was sent to the Kansas Bureau of Investigations asking them to immediately investigate former detective Roger Golubski and other members of the police force who were involved in the allegations of “sexual abuse of women, malicious actions toward citizens, and framing of individuals for crimes they did not commit.”
+A letter signed by 27 state lawmakers from both parties was sent to the Kansas Bureau of Investigation asking them to immediately investigate former detective Roger Golubski and other members of the police force who were involved in the allegations of “sexual abuse of women, malicious actions toward citizens, and framing of individuals for crimes they did not commit.”

 The letter contends the allegations show “a pattern of abuse toward poor, minority residents,” and says Golubski has not been held accountable.

-Note: This story has been corrected to show that the name of the bureau is the Kansas Bureau of Investigation.